 We collaborate with industry leaders through partnerships like U.S. DRIVE and 21st Century Truck, to develop and deploy advanced vehicle technologies, including highly efficient combustion engines, lightweight materials, and electric drive vehicles.
 These technologies can lead to significant fuel economy improvements and replace oil with domestic fuels, setting the foundation for clean, efficient, sustainable, and cost-competitive vehicles.

 Why It Matters

 Improving vehicle efficiency and moving away from petroleum-based fuels is essential to reducing consumers' fuel costs, supporting domestic industry, minimizing pollution, and increasing energy security.
 Americans spend about $1 billion a day to import oil, with transportation accounting for more than two-thirds of this use.
-In 2010, oil dependence cost the U.S. nearly $71 billion in lost GDP.
-In addition, transportation accounts for 30 percent of the country's greenhouse gas emissions.
+In 2012, oil dependence cost the U.S. $171 billion in lost potential GDP (Chp 1, Fig 1.4).
+In addition, transportation accounts for almost 30 percent of the country's greenhouse gas emissions.

 Our research and development enables vehicle manufacturers to adopt new, efficient technologies.
 Reducing fuel consumption by 50 percent in light duty vehicles would eliminate the use of 2.2 million barrels of oil a day, more than we import from any country besides Canada.
 Moreover, it would eliminate 6 billion metric tons of carbon dioxide emissions overall, slightly less than the emissions from the entire United States in 2010.
 Similarly, increasing fuel efficiency by 50 percent in the country's heavy truck fleet would reduce oil use by 0.8 million barrels a day, based on current consumption.